Why Perplexity Cites Reddit Instead of Your Brand — And How to Fix It (2026)

 Generative Engine Optimization, or GEO, is the practice of shaping content so AI systems cite it in generated answers.
-Perplexity shows one of the clearest platform-specific citation patterns in this category because it frequently pulls from Reddit when it needs direct language, comparative framing, and recent discussion.
+Perplexity shows one of the clearest platform-specific citation patterns because it frequently pulls from Reddit when it needs direct language, comparative framing, and recent discussion.

-Research on information flow between Reddit and other knowledge systems helps explain why that happens.
+Research on information flow between Reddit and other knowledge systems helps explain why.
 A study tracing attention flows between Reddit and Wikipedia found that 95.8% of Reddit posts in its sample included Wikipedia links (WikiReddit, arXiv, 2025).
-That matters because it shows Reddit already sits inside a broader web of references rather than existing as an isolated forum.
+Reddit already sits inside a broader web of references rather than existing as an isolated forum.

 Perplexity is not just finding pages.
 It is selecting source material that helps it assemble an answer under uncertainty.
 The DRACO benchmark, built from sampled Perplexity Deep Research requests, evaluates systems partly on citation quality and primary-source use (DRACO, arXiv, 2026).
 If a Reddit thread gives the system direct language, practical comparison, and current context, that thread becomes useful raw material unless your page is a better citation candidate.